Convention Schedule

 Uncovering Common Areas of Noncompliance in Sterile Compounding

-Brenda Jensen, CPhT, CNMT, MAS |Compounding Consultants, LLC
+Brenda Jensen, CPhT, CNMT, MBA |Compounding Consultants, LLC

 Sterile compounders often have similar struggles with compliance.
 This session will highlight common areas of noncompliance and provide information on how to identify and correct gaps